chrishow/scroll-scrub-video-component/README.md

 ## Scroll-to-Scrub video Web Component

-A web component which displays videos which scrub as you scroll the page.
+A zero-dependencies web component which displays videos which scrub as you scroll the page.

 ### Demo: